 All times are listed in California daylight time (PDT/GMT-7).

-Students can sign up for any of the available times via a link available on Canvas.
-Note that because of the need for computer facilities for the exam and technical support personnel, it is very important to arrange for the test at one of the scheduled times.
-If you have been required to take the exam, you should receive a notice from EFS by August 14 with information on how to sign up for a specific time: contact firstname.lastname@example.org if you do not receive such an email by that time.
+Students will have more information available via email.
+Note that because of the need for computer facilities for the exam and technical support personnel, it is very important to arrange for the test at the scheduled times.
+If you have been required to take the exam, you will receive a notice from EFS with information on how to sign up for a specific time: contact email@example.com if you do not receive such an email by August 10, 2021.